dimitrit/waduzitdo/readme.md

 `↲` (or enter)
    End program line or statement.

 Any other character typed is stored in program memory.
 With each character typed the edit pointer is advanced by one position.
 This pointer may be reset using the `\` command.
-The maximum line of a program line is 64 characters.
-The maximum lenght of a user program is 256 characters.
+The maximum length of a program line is 64 characters.
+The maximum length of a user program is 256 characters.

-Note that because of the minimal error checking and error handling capabilities, it is easy to get into a situation where the entire envirement needs to be reloaded.
+Note that because of WADUZITDO's minimal error checking and error handling capabilities, it is easy to get into a situation where the entire envirement needs to be reloaded.

-Refer to Kheriaty's BYTE article for further details on the WADUZITDO statements and editor.
+Refer to Kheriaty's BYTE article for further details on WADUZITDO statements and the editor.

 ### Building WADUZITDO
 The source code uses vasm '8-bit oldstyle' syntax [^3] and can be built using the `vasm6502_oldstyle` assembler.
 This assembler, and the sources required to build it, can be downloaded from the vasm website [^4].
 Since the code does not make use of vasm specific features it should be relatively simple to modify it for other 6502 compilers.